Estimated reading time: 12 minutes

 The fun part starts here!
 How to cook them?
 Well, once you’ve gathered your taco ingredients, you can start cooking and stuffing your wrap.

-- In a large pan, add a little olive oil and place on medium/high heat.
+- Add a little olive oil to a large pan and place on medium/high heat.

 - If you haven’t marinated the meat first, lower the heat and add the Chipotle Fajita & Taco Mix, or our Chipotle Paste, with some chopped spring onion.
 Mix well and leave to cook for 10 minutes, stirring occasionally.